 Something entirely fictitious and true, that creeps across your path hallowing your evil ways. – Amiri Baraka

-My interdisciplinary practice is an investigation of power, perception, and fear as they relate to institutional inequality.
+My interdisciplinary practice is an exploration of the fluidity of the monstrous, through the lens of science fiction and critical race theory.
+Notions of power, perception and fear are also examined as they relate to systemic inequities.
 I have created a mythology, about the complexities of contemporary Black life.
-My artwork is influenced by social science fiction and sci-fi literature from such authors as Octavia Butler, and H.P.
+My artwork is influenced by sci-fi literature from authors such as Octavia Butler and H.P.
 Lovecraft.
-Themes in science fiction, such as relationships to what may be considered a foreign or alien body, can be analogous to the many Black experiences in America.
-With that, I explore what is called “monster culture” through the lens of critical race theory.
-The result is a process-based practice involving mixed-media installation, painting, drawing, collage and assemblage.
+Themes in social science fiction such as the politics around the perceived humanity of a foreign or alien body, can be analogous to the many Black experiences in America.
+In view of this, I am also influenced by Jeffery Cohen’s essay “Monster Culture (Seven Theses),” which argues that societies create monsters (usually embodied by marginalized people) as a way to maintain the status quo and justify oppressive systems.
+The resulting is a process-based practice involving mixed-media installation, painting, drawing, collage and assemblage.

-Much of my work references the west coast Black arts assemblage movement of the 1960s and 70s, arte porvera, as well as the Dadaist, who appropriated and re-contextualized images from society as a subversive act.
+Much of my work is inspired by the West Coast Black Arts Movement of the 1960’s and 70’s, as well as the Dadaist, who appropriated and re-contextualized images from society as a subversive act.
 In the vein of Felix Gonzales-Torres, I am interested in making the personal, public.
-Therefore, these works are inspired by personal experiences from a rural working-class, upbringing, in Red Springs, North Carolina that related to wider contemporary concerns of race, class, and, masculinity.
-Inspired by the Amiri Baraka poem “Something in the Way of Things”, these work lives in the intangible spaces that exist within the contradictions of the human condition.
+Therefore, these works are inspired by my rural working class upbringing in Red Springs, North Carolina, in relation to wider contemporary concerns that surround race, class, and masculinity. -Antoine Williams